Optimization in the material Handling promotes sustainable energy balance – individual measures are not effective

 More and more logisticians are thinking “green”.
 But environmentally friendly and resource-saving intralogistics requires highly efficient and well-thought-out material handling systems.
 This not only means the energy consumption of systems, but also the efficiency of individual components of a logistics center.

-Since 2010, legislation has stipulated that logistics buildings must ensure low-CO2 operations.
-This means that a large proportion of energy consumption must largely come from renewable sources.
-By 2020, the federal government has set itself the goal of reducing greenhouse gas emissions by 40% compared to 1990.
-Germany is expected to become almost greenhouse gas neutral by 2050.
-Not only politics, but also rising energy costs and customer requirements are putting pressure on a better energy balance.
-A study conducted by PwC on sustainability in the transport and logistics industry comes to the conclusion that customer requirements are the strongest determining factor for sustainability regulations.
-More and more companies are therefore committed to an environmentally friendly supply chain - and not just for reasons of reputation.
-Markus Becker, Business Development Manager at the Japanese material handling expert DAIFUKU, explains: “We have been following Environmental Vision 2020 since 2011, with which we as a company stand for a sustainable environment.
-Every business activity we do is carried out against the background of environmentally conscious actions.
-Of course, this particularly includes the development and provision of material flow systems with low environmental impact.”
+Since 2010, the legislation has stated that logistics buildings have to ensure low-CO2 operation.
+This means that a high part of energy consumption must be used mostly from renewable sources.
+By 2020, the federal government has set itself the goal of reducing greenhouse gas emissions by 40 % compared to 1990.
+Germany is to be almost greenhouse gas -neutral by 2050.
+Not only politics, but also increasing energy costs and customer requirements exert pressure for better energy balance.
+A study carried out by PWC on sustainability in the transport and logistics industry comes to the conclusion that customer requirements are even the most important point for sustainability regulations.
+More and more companies are therefore committed to an environmentally friendly supply chain – not just for reasons of reputation.
+Markus Becker, Business Development Manager at the Japanese material handling expert Daifuku, explains: "We have been pursuing the Environmental Vision 2020 since 2011, with which we as a company stand for a sustainable environment.
+Every business activity takes place against the background of an environmentally conscious action.
+Of course, this includes the development and provision of material flow systems with low environmental impact."

 Optimization potential of logistics centers

-According to a final report by the Chair of Material Handling, Material Flow, Logistics and the Chair of Building Climatics and Building Technology at the Technical University of Munich to promote industrial collaborative research and development, buildings are responsible for 36% of greenhouse gas emissions and 40% of energy consumption in the EU and Germany.
-In particular, lighting, space heating, hot water and air conditioning are crucial points that account for 35% of the building energy consumption of non-residential buildings in Germany.
-It is already possible to achieve energy savings of almost 50% in a logistics warehouse - for example in temperature-controlled warehouses through heat recovery.
-It's not just when designing a building that energy consumption can be minimized with the right technology.
+According to a final report by the Chair of Promotion Technology Material River Logistics and the Chair for Building Climate and House Technology at the Technical University of Munich, buildings are responsible for the promotion of industrial community research and development in the EU and in Germany for 36 % of greenhouse gas emissions and for 40 % of energy consumption.
+In particular, the lighting, room heat, hot water and climate counts are decisive points that make up 35 % of the building energy consumption of non-residential buildings in Germany.
+It is already possible to achieve an energy saving of almost 50 % in a logistics store – for example in temperature -run lanterns due to heat recovery.
+With the appropriate technology, energy consumption can be minimized not only when designing a building.
 The energy requirements of intralogistics parameters should also be checked.
-Green optimization of a logistics center can only work if all energy flows are controlled for their energy consumption.
-While in a manual warehouse only a small part of around 20% of the electricity consumption is accounted for by material flow technology, intralogistics in a fully automated distribution center is responsible for 85% of the total energy requirement.
+Because a green optimization of a logistics center can only work if all energy flows are checked for your energy consumption.
+While in a manual camp there is only a small part of around 20 % of the power consumption on material flow technology, intralogistics in a fully automatic distribution center is responsible for 85 % of the total energy requirement.

 Energy-efficient components in intralogistics